ncatlab/nlab-content/pages/15436.md

 Numbers like $\sqrt{3}$ and ${}^5\sqrt{3}$ look tied to the usual integers: indeed they are obtained from an integer number by doing operation of 2nd or 5th root.
-More generally, we can start with the usual integer numbers and do similar algebraic operations, namely form monic polynomials with such integer coefficients and search for roots in a larger ring, obtaining generalized integers as solutions of a monic polynomials equation what makes sense in an arbitrary commutative ring, or $\mathbb{C}$.
+More generally, we can start with the usual integer numbers and do similar algebraic operations, namely form monic polynomials with such integer coefficients and search for roots in a larger ring, obtaining generalized integers as solutions of a monic polynomial equation, which makes sense in an arbitrary commutative ring.
-If we look for solutions of monic equations within $\mathbb{Q}$, the field of rationals we get nothing new, just the usual integers.
+If we look for solutions of monic equations within $\mathbb{Q}$, the field of rationals, we get nothing new, just the usual integers.
 Thus the __integral elements in a ring__ generalize integers in wide context and form a "ring of integers" within a larger ring.
 This generalizes the standard [[integers]] inside the [[field]] of [[rational numbers]] to various situations like [[number fields]] and [[local field|local]] [[non-archimedean fields]].